mkoromina/SAFFARI/README.md

 **SAFFARI** is designed to implement Snakemake and run 4 different fine-mapping methods (SuSiE, FINEMAP, PolyFun+SuSiE, PolyFun+FINEMAP).
 Please read thoroughly the [WiKi page](https://github.com/mkoromina/SAFFARI/wiki) for more details and how to set-up SAFFARI.

-**Manuscript** has been submitted for publication in Nature Neuroscience.

 If you end up using this pipeline, please make sure to acknowledge the flagship papers of the softwares implemented:

 - [PolyFun](https://www.nature.com/articles/s41588-020-00735-5)